Kabezz/CleanJolt/README.md

   Click on the gear icon which will open the dashboard.

 3. Once the dashboard is open, click on "My filters" on the top.
+4. Click on "Import and append..." and import the Clean Jolt script.
+5. Click on Apply Changes.
+6. Refresh the Game Jolt Page
+And you're done!

+# Updating
+If you want to update your Clean Jolt script to the latest version, here are the steps to do so.
+1. Download the latest build either from releases or from the source.
+2. Open the dashboard and click on "My filters" on the top.
+3. Select all of the script (ctrl + a) and delete it
-4. Click on "Import and append..." and import the Clean Jolt.
+4. Click on "Import and append..." and import the new Clean Jolt script.
+5. Click on Apply Changes.
-5. Refresh the Game Jolt Page
+6. Refresh the Game Jolt Page
 And you're done!

 # Removed